averbraeck/sim0mq-java/docs/5-serialization/index.md

 ## Origin

 DJUTILS-SERIALIZATION was developed at the Delft University of Technology as part of the SIM0MQ project and further refined within the [Open Traffic Simulator](https://opentrafficsim.org/docs/latest/) project.
-The main authors/contributors of the DJUTILS project are Alexander Verbraeck and Peter Knoppers for the Java implementation, and Sibel Eker and Jan Kwakkel for the Python implementation.
+The main authors/contributors of the DJUTILS project are Alexander Verbraeck, Wouter Schakel and Peter Knoppers for the Java implementation, and Alexander Verbraeck, Wouter Schakel, Sibel Eker and Jan Kwakkel for the Python implementation.
+There is also a partial C++ implementation.

 ## Maven use